Volunteering and Internship

-Tengah Island Conservation volunteers and interns play an essential role to the continued sustainability of our conservation/research project
+TIC volunteers and interns play an essential role to the continued sustainability of our conservation and research project

-We work with different partners in Mersing, Johor and the wider areas to raise awareness, run joint projects and drive changes in the community.
+We work with different partners to raise awareness, run joint projects and drive changes in the community

 Our progress and what we have achieved over the years from the founding of Turtle Watch Camp until today with Tengah Island Conservation.